NexusGPU/tensor-fusion-site/docs/en/guide/getting-started/deployment-k8s.md

       dnsPolicy: ClusterFirst
 ```

-Then, you would see a pytorch pod and the corresponding shadow GPU worker Pod started (Don't worry, it's super lightweight).
+Then, you would see a pytorch pod and the corresponding vGPU worker Pod started (Don't worry, it's super lightweight).
 Run "kubectl exec" into the pytorch pod, you can run nvidia-smi to see the limited GPU memory and utilization.

 ```bash
 nvidia-smi
 ```

-Finally, and run `python3` to start python REPL console and test a simple Google T5 model inference, the following codes should translate English "Hello" to German "Hallo" in seconds.
+Finally, run `python3` to start python REPL console and test a simple Google T5 model inference, the following codes should translate English "Hello" to German "Hallo" in seconds.

 ```python
 from transformers import pipeline